BlackZork/mqmgateway/README.md

     Usage: state, command

     Parses and writes modbus register data as string.
-    Register data is expected in UTF-8 (or ASCII) encoding, e.g. `0x4142` for the string _AB_.
+    Register data is expected as C-Style string in UTF-8 (or ASCII) encoding, e.g. `0x4142` for the string _AB_.
-    The string size is determined by the number of registers, configured using the `count` setting.
+    If there not Nul 0x0 byte at the end, then string size is determined by the number of registers, configured using the `count` setting.

+    When writing, converters puts all bytes from Mqtt payload into register bytes.
+If payload is shorter, then remaining bytes are zeroed.

 Converter can be added to modbus register in state and command section.